kaleemkhan1/apnacollege-demo/README.md

 # apnacollege-demo
-This is my Test Git Repository.
+This is my Test Git Repository
 Author - Kaleem Khan